SMU-CATCO/UVP/README.md

 ```
 This directory contains the RP curvature file (originalkappa.dat), RC energy file (energy.csv), and RC geometry file (reaction.xyz).
 These are the three input files need to run the GUI, as previously mentioned.

-Finally, within this directory, run the uvp.py script using the `uvp` alias described in the previous section. **Note:** Please make sure to turn on Light Mode on your local computer, as Dark mode may affect the visibility of certain GUI widgets.
+Finally, within this directory, run the uvp.py script using the `uvp` alias described in the previous section. **Note:** Please make sure to turn on **Light Mode** on your local computer before running the script, as Dark mode may affect the visibility of certain GUI widgets.

-Once the alias is invoked, the GUI will appear
+Once the `uvp` alias is invoked, the GUI will appear

 ## License Information